AWS EC2

 Required IAM permissions

-The IAM user must have the following permissions to successfully fetch EC2 devices:
+Both the IAM Role (OIDC) and IAM user (static keys) must have the following permissions to successfully fetch EC2 devices:

 {